Mbokola/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 1: Swap two numbers
 Task 2: Find Length of string
 Task 3: Print a string
+Task 4: Print a string in reverse
-Task 4: Reverse a string
+Task 5: Reverse a string